 Unfortunately due to resourcing constraints, our privacy policy and discretion in contacting our donors, we are unable to invite people on your behalf.
-However, in certain cases, we may be able to profile your challenge on our website or via Twitter.
+However, we may be able to profile your challenge on our website or via social media.
+Chat to us about this option.